International offshore students

 The best way to access the support is to make an appointment with a disability and inclusion adviser, as they'll become your key point of contact within their service.
 They offer appointments by Zoom—email firstname.lastname@example.org.

-Your Faculty office is the first place you should contact to discuss all queries or concerns related to your study—admission requirements, academic transcripts, degree planning or audits, credit transfer, approval of exchange programmes, or for help with any other academic matters.
+Your discipline Student Success office is the first place you should contact to discuss all queries or concerns related to your study—admission requirements, academic transcripts, degree planning or audits, credit transfer, approval of exchange programmes, or for help with any other academic matters.
 They can advise you by email and by online appointment.

 For further information visit the managing your studies page.